I’m pretty smitten about this Chocolate Valentine Surprise Loaf Cake, which is a super cute recipe created especially for Valentine’s Day.

-My friend Amanda Rettke is just about to release a brand new cookbook: Surprise-Inside Cakes.
-She’s kinda the queen of cute shapes “hidden” inside of cakes!
-I can’t wait to get this book in my hands (March 11th).
-In the meantime, I’m sharing a little cake I made that was inspired by Amanda’s cakes.
+My friend Amanda Rettke wrote a cookbook a few years back: Surprise-Inside Cakes (Amazon affilitate link).
+She’s kinda the queen of cute shapes “hidden” inside of cakes, and her book is all about that.
+This Valentine Surprise Loaf Cake recipe was inspired by Amanda’s cakes.
 It’s much like a chocolate pound cake- dense and chocolatey and slightly fudgy in the middle.
 I’ve hidden a heart in the middle of the cake- so when you cut into it, you get the surprise of the heart in every slice.
-Here’s how you make it:

-The wet mixture is combined with the dry ingredients to create your chocolatey batter.
-As always, I use Gold Medal Flour for my baking recipes- this time just the classic all-purpose flour.
+The wet ingredients are combined with the dry ingredients to create your chocolatey batter.

-You also need a frozen pound cake for this recipe (any brand).
+You also need a frozen pound cake for this recipe (any brand, but I usually pick up the basic Sara Lee).
 You certainly could make your own homemade pound cake, but it’s totally not necessary.
 Plus, the sturdiness of a frozen pound cake is the kind of consistency you need.
 You’ll cut a bunch of heart shapes from slices of the pound cake.
 Those will end up being the “surprise” inside your cake!